Chace Crawford

 Christopher Chace Crawford (born July 18, 1985) is an American actor.
-He is known for his television portrayals of Nate Archibald on the series Gossip Girl (2007–2012), and of Kevin Moskowitz / The Deep in the television series The Boys (2019–present) and the resulting franchise.
+He is known for his television portrayals of Nate Archibald on the teen drama series Gossip Girl (2007–2012) and of Kevin / The Deep in the satirical superhero series The Boys (2019–2026) and the resulting franchise.
 He is also known for starring in the films The Covenant (2006), The Haunting of Molly Hartley (2008), Twelve (2011), and What to Expect When You're Expecting (2012).

-Early life and background
+Early life and education

-Crawford was born in Lubbock, Texas.
+Crawford was born on July 18, 1985 in Lubbock, Texas.
 His father, Chris, is a dermatologist, and his mother, Dana, is a teacher.
 He has a younger sister, former Miss Missouri USA winner and Miss USA contestant Candice Crawford.
-Crawford was raised a Southern Baptist.
-While his father was a medical student, Chace lived in Bloomington, Minnesota, for four years, attending Ridgeview Elementary School.
+Crawford was raised as a Southern Baptist.
+While his father was a medical student, Chace lived in Bloomington, Minnesota, for four years and attended Ridgeview Elementary School.
 When his father completed his training, the family moved back to Texas and settled in Plano, a suburb of Dallas.

 During high school, he worked in an Abercrombie & Fitch store and modeled for Hollister.
 He graduated from Trinity Christian Academy in Addison, Texas, in 2003.
-Following graduation, Crawford attended Pepperdine University, studying broadcast journalism and marketing, but dropped out after a few semesters to focus on his acting career.
+Following graduation, Crawford attended Pepperdine University, studying broadcast journalism and marketing, but he dropped out after a few semesters to focus on his acting career.
 He temporarily worked as a car valet to make ends meet.